isabella232/MCW-Template-Cloud-Workshop/Hands-on lab/HOL step-by step - Title xxx.md

         i.

-You should follow all steps provided *after* attending the Hands-on lab.
+>Note:  You should follow all steps provided *after* attending the Hands-on lab.